Skip to content

 4. The HTTP server starts listening on the configured port

-For production, set the required environment variables and run nb serve:
+For production, set the required environment variables and run the explicit serve form:

 Terminal window